Iaskasan/holbertonschool-machine_learning/supervised_learning/transfer_learning/README.md

 - The model has 25.6M	parameters and performs with 76.0% Top-1 Accuracy and 93.0% Top-5 Accuracy
 - total training with 20 epoch ~ 40 mins
 - stopped after epoch 18/20 (Early stopping)

+### MobileNetV2

+- with all in-buit layers freeze and trained on 20 epochs it outputs 0.8469

+### EfficientNetV2S

+- 20 epochs: 0.8738 accuracy
+- disable in-built preprocessing

 ### 📈 Training Results

 Here’s the model’s accuracy over 18 epochs: